 Controller Area Network (CAN)

 A Class C CAN operates at speeds of 1 Mbps.
 A Class B is low speed at 125 Kbps, and Class A at 10 Kbps.
-As one would imagine, these three networks connect different modules according to speed.
+As one would imagine, these three networks connect different systems according to speed.
 Today's wires are twisted pair and often shielded to prevent RFI and MFI interference.